QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last year in this, the Sony A95K.

 To cut an already fairly long story short, while most TVs will be sonically improved by almost any soundbar, it would take something genuinely excellent to significantly upgrade the A95K’s sound.
 A Sonos Beam Gen 2 would do the job, but something along the lines of the Arc should be considered a more appropriate starting point.

-While not the new dawn of TV technology that some may have been expecting, the Sony A95K does suggest that there are some improvements that QD-OLED offers over standard OLED, most notably increased detail and colour reproduction in the brightest parts of the picture.
+While not the new dawn of TV technology that some may have expected, the Sony A95K pushed the OLED game on in terms of both detail and colour reproduction in the brightest parts of the picture.

 - Picture 5